Brightify/Reactant/docs/tutorials/RNotes/notes.md

 ##### Let's get started.

 ### Part 1: Setting Up a Project
 There are many ways to go about creating a new Reactant project.
-Creating it by hand can be overwhelming at first, so we're using [Reactant CLI][reactant-CLI] to build it for us this time.
+Creating it by hand can be overwhelming at first, so we're using [Reactant CLI][reactant-CLI] to create it for us this time.

 After following instructions in **Reactant CLI** repo's README you'll be equipped with a very valuable tool for creating new Reactant projects.